Sammy Keyes

 Sammy Keyes is a series of mystery novels written by Wendelin Van Draanen for children aged 10–16.
 The series focuses on Sammy's adventures as an amateur sleuth.
 The books, which are narrated in the first-person perspective by Sammy, involve detective fiction as well as comedy.
 Sammy begins her adventures in the first book as a seventh-grader, and the series ends when she completes the eighth grade.
 The series ran for eighteen books.

 Setting

-The Sammy Keyes novels are based in the fictional town of Santa Martina, which is located in California.
-Santa Martina is closely based on the real city of Santa Maria, California, down to names of streets used throughout the series, and well known landmarks.
+The novels are based in the fictional town of Santa Martina, located in California.
+Santa Martina is closely based on the real city of Santa Maria, California, down to names of streets used throughout the series, and well-known landmarks.
 Other fictional cities frequently mentioned are Santa Luisa (San Luis Obispo), and Sisquane (Sisquoc).
 The city of Pomloc is also mentioned once, a reference to the city of Lompoc.
 All of these places are located near to the real city of Santa Maria.
-Sammy is an unofficial teenage detective who solves mysteries while also dealing with her personal friend life, family life, and relationship life.
+Sammy is an amateur teenage detective who solves mysteries while also dealing with friends, family, and relationships.